selkies-project/selkies-gstreamer/README.md

 ## Using a TURN server

-**(IMPORTANT) This is mandatory if the HTML5 web interface loads and the signalling connection works, but the WebRTC connection fails and therefore the remote desktop does not start.**
+**(IMPORTANT) This is mandatory if the HTML5 web interface loads and the signaling connection works, but the WebRTC connection fails and therefore the remote desktop does not start.**

 **A TURN server is required if trying to use this project inside a Docker or Kubernetes container without host networking, or in other cases where the HTML5 web interface loads but the connection to the server fails.
 This is required for all WebRTC applications, especially since `selkies-gstreamer` is self-hosted, unlike other proprietary services which provide a TURN server for you.**

-For an easy fix to when the HTML5 web interface and the signalling connection works, but the WebRTC connection fails in a container, add the option `--network=host` to your Docker command, or add `hostNetwork: true` under your Kubernetes YAML configuration file's pod `spec:` entry, which should be indented in the same depth as `containers:` (note that your cluster may have not allowed this, resulting in an error).
+For an easy fix to when the HTML5 web interface and the signaling connection works, but the WebRTC connection fails in a container, add the option `--network=host` to your Docker command, or add `hostNetwork: true` under your Kubernetes YAML configuration file's pod `spec:` entry, which should be indented in the same depth as `containers:` (note that your cluster may have not allowed this, resulting in an error).
 This exposes your container to the host network, which disables network isolation.
 If this does not fix the connection issue (normally when the server is behind another firewall) or you cannot use this fix for security or technical reasons, read the below text.

 In most cases when either of your server or client does not have a restrictive firewall, the default Google STUN server configuration will work without additional configuration.
 However, when connecting from networks that cannot be traversed with STUN, a TURN server is required.